pheinrichs/Archive-Recovery-script/README.md

 # surgemail_archive_script
-Bash script for Centos 6.5 surgemail to restore archived accounts.
+Bash script for surgemail to restore archived accounts.

 Wrote this sctipt to automate restoring archived emails.